FlyingKatsu/GameJam-SlayTheDragon/README.md

 * [Read the Dev Blog](https://itch.io/t/69699/slay-the-dragon)
 * Play [Slay the Dragon](https://flyingkatsu.itch.io/slay-the-dragon) on Itch.io

-## Overview
+## Description

 Falling into a cavern, you are joined by similarly equipped heroes on a quest to slay the dragon waiting at the end.
 Each of you can hold only one item: a weapon, food, or gold.
-The items you choose to carry, use, or drop will determine your success at escaping the cavern.
+The items you choose to carry, use, or drop will determine your success at slaying the dragon and escaping the cavern.

 ## Credits